shubhangi115/Crop_Recomendation/README.md

 # Crop Prediction Using Machine Learning

-This project uses machine learning models to predict the most suitable crop to grow based on soil characteristics.
-It includes models like **Random Forest**, **K-Nearest Neighbors**, and **Decision Tree**, with cross-validation and performance evaluation.
+This project applies machine learning algorithms to predict the best crop choice based on soil characteristics.
+The employed models are **Random Forest**, **K-Nearest Neighbors**, and **Decision Tree**, and cross-validation and performance evaluation.

 ---